spencer-shadley/completed-class/16-project-2-part-2/hw/bonus-mini-hw/bonus-mini-hw.md

 - Make it look pretty with CSS

 - Hints

-  - Use `express.static` to easily serve all of your static client-side assets (CSS, images, client-javascript, etc.)

   - We have done all of this in previous activities, feel free to look at other activities as references